Every new camera I get has a learning curve, and changing to another brand greatly increases the learning curve.

-For the AF MODE I am finding I like to use the Multi-Mode
+For the AF MODE, I am finding I like to use the Multi-Mode

 It is generally pretty quick and usually picks the closest object with high contrast to the camera.

 For the most part, I am leaving the Face Detection off.
-I might choose to have this setting on if I am shooting portraits or a group photo.
+I might choose to have this setting on if I shoot portraits or a group photo.
 Intelligent Face Detection sets focus and exposure for human faces anywhere in the frame, preventing the camera from focusing on the background in group portraits.
 Choose Face Detection for shots that emphasize portrait subjects.

 All these functions work with AF as long as you choose C [continuous] or S [single] on the front of the camera.

-The one thing Fuji needs to do in a firmware upgrade allows you to override and grab the focus ring and adjust the focus.
+The one thing Fuji needs to do in a firmware upgrade allows you to override grab the focus ring and adjust the focus.
 This is where Nikon and Canon are superior, for now.

 AF Setting Tip